TonyBrobston/cypress-split-local-docker/README.md

 # cypress-split-local-docker

 This package wraps [cypress-split](https://github.com/bahmutov/cypress-split) and uses its [Other CIs](https://github.com/bahmutov/cypress-split?tab=readme-ov-file#other-cis) approach.
 This package grabs the current container's id and makes an api call to the docker api.
-It uses these two things to determine the current containers index and the number of containers running with the same service name as the current container.
+It uses these two things to determine the current containers index and the number of container's running with the same service name as the current container.
 These two numbers are then passed to `cypress-split`.

 ## Getting Started